13 Best Golf Courses in Las Vegas

 • Phone: 702 740 4114

-• Known for: affordable prices, challenging layouts, well-maintained fields
+• Known for: affordable prices, challenging layouts, well-maintained fairways

 Rhodes Ranch Golf Club is the sweet spot of all that Las Vegas golfing has to offer – it is a great combination of affordable prices and picturesque landscapes.

-Located outside the Vegas Strip, Rhodes Ranch is nestled in a suburban area with a tranquil and residential environment devoid of the bustling urban atmosphere on the Strip.
-It is just a few minutes away from the Strip but brings with it a stunning view of mountains of red rock towering in the distance.
+Located outside the Vegas Strip, Rhodes Ranch is nestled in a suburban area with a tranquil and residential environment away from the bustling urban atmosphere on the Strip.
+It is not far from the Strip but brings with it a stunning view of mountains of red rock towering in the distance.

 The venue has gained a positive reputation for its affordable prices and great layout that has been well maintained in great shape, offering incredible value and making it an overall good spot.